Citi Product Change Rules: How and Why To Switch Credit Cards Citi Product Change Rules: How and Why To Switch Credit Cards

 Here are the personal credit cards you can product change to or from:

-Along with being closed to new applicants, the Citi Prestige® Card was even removed from product changes last year.
+After being closed to new applicants for years, the Citi Prestige® Card was sadly removed from product changes in 2021.
 Unfortunately, you can no longer obtain the product.
+It was an excellent card in its time.

-Another thing to note is that, in order to convert to Citi Costco, you must have a Costco account.
+Another thing to note is that to convert to Citi Costco Visa, you must have a Costco account.
 This is a requirement of opening the card, as well.
-As long as you maintain a Costco membership, there is no annual fee on the Citi Costco card.
+As long as you maintain a Costco membership, there is no annual fee on the Citi Costco Visa card.

 Call the number on the back of your card to request a product change.
-Once you've verified your identity with the Citi rep, you can request a product change.
+Once you've verified your identity with the Citi representative, you can request a product change or to “convert” your card to another Citi card.

-I'd also understood that you can complete a product change via chat with a Citi rep. However, when I tried this, the rep I was connected to directed me to call Citi to complete the change and provided the phone number for Citi account specialists: 1-800-950-5114.
+At one point, I'd understood that you could complete a product change via chat with a Citi rep. However, when I tried this, the agent I was connected to directed me to call Citi to complete the change and provided the phone number for Citi account specialists: 800-950-5114.
 I was not aware of this change.
 It might just be recent, or maybe I got a bad representative.

 Make sure you ask if the card number will change!
 I can recall the rep clearly stating that the card number would remain the same during my last Citi product change, so this question was answered before I even had to ask.
-This meant that the clock didn't reset for earning a sign-up bonus on a new ThankYou Point-earning credit card.
+If your card number changes, you won't be able to use that account until the new card comes in the mail and you activate it.

 Final Thoughts